sinilaa/render-app/README.md

 # render-app

-Cloud services- course week task 1.
+In this assignment, I deployed a very simple Node.js Express application to Render.com.
+The purpose of this assignment was to learn basic cloud deployment using Paas.

-### Link to app:
+### Link to the app:

 https://render-app-huyu.onrender.com